Nutrition Guideline Highlights

 • 3.25% cows milk (homogenized), table cream, coffee cream, whipping cream, non-dairy whipped toppings

-• Flavoured/sweetened plant-based beverages
+• Flavoured/sweetened (ex. chocolate, strawberry) plant-based beverages

 Yogurt